 Caffeine and Alcohol

-Both caffeine and alcohol are known to dehydrate the body, which can slow down the healing process when recovering from a lateral ankle sprain.
-In addition, they are inflammatory in nature and can increase overall inflammation in the body.
+Both caffeine and alcohol are known to dehydrate the body, which can slow the healing process when recovering from a lateral ankle sprain.
+Dehydration often worsens inflammation and stiffness, which is why many people find that lateral ankle sprains hurt more at night when circulation slows and swelling increases.
 It’s best to avoid these drinks altogether, but if you do indulge, make sure to drink plenty of water to stay hydrated.

 Sugary and Refined Carbohydrates